-You can patch your Mac machines either by deploying patches manually or by automating this process using a patch management solution.
+You can effectively perform macOS patch management either by deploying patches manually or by automating this process using a patch management solution.
 However, always make sure that the patches are tested thoroughly in a test environment before deploying them to your production environment.

 You can configure patch management for Mac devices and manually deploy patches seamlessly to your Mac machines by going to the App Store and checking for new updates.
 If your computer is updated to the latest version of macOS, the store will display a message telling you that your computer is up-to-date.
 If there are any missing updates, you'll get a pop-up asking if you would like to install the updates now.

 You can choose the option that best suits you.
 Please note that when you want to download third-party updates for Mac, you have two ways of doing it:

-Patch Manager Plus is a software patching tool that offers complete automation with its Automate Patch Deployment (APD) feature.
+Patch Manager Plus is a software patching tool that offers complete automation with its Automated Patch Deployment (APD) feature.

 Patch Manager Plus provides unified, real-time visibility, management, and deployment of patches to all Mac endpoints from a single console.
 This Mac patch management software provides you with a complete list of inventories on the missing patches, and it allows you to decide how and when you wish to deploy them with the deployment policies feature.
 So, you can customize deployment based on what works best for you.
 By providing complete automation, your Mac clients can stay up-to-date with the latest Mac security updates for macOS and applications.